seL4/microkit/docs/manual.md

 The instructions provided assume the use of the MBa8Xx carrier board.
 If you are using a different carrier board please refer to the appropriate documentation.

+Note: There are different configured of the TQMa8Xx board which include different NXP SoCs and different memory configurations.
+Such modules are not supported.

 The MBa8Xx provides access to the TQMa8XQP UART via UART-USB bridge.
 To access the UART connect a USB micro cable to port **X13**.
 The UART-USB bridge supports 4 individual UARTs; the UART is connected to the 2nd port.